5.6 Supporting youth organisations

 Various initiatives, projects, reports, conferences and so on exist with the goal of establishing diversity-aware, intercultural openness in youth organisations in mind.
 Examples:

 The network for intercultural youth organisation work and research (Netzwerk interkultureller Jugendverbandsarbeit und -forschung, NiJaF) was created in 2005 and meets twice a year.
 The Information and Documentation Centre for Anti-Racism Work (Informations- und Dokumentationszentrum für Antirassismusarbeit, IDA) coordinates the network.
 Main activities: Supporting youth associations as they work to establish intercultural openness, supporting projects and strategies with the same aim, and promoting the critical exchange of professional opinions in this field.
 Since 2015, an additional topic has been collaboration with and the participation of young refugees in youth association work.
-IDA runs an online database on intercultural openness in youth association work with projects, concepts and approaches for establishing intercultural openness in youth organisations.

 The German Federal Youth Council (Deutscher Bundesjugendring, DBJR) helps and funds children and young people with migration histories in the context of (including as volunteers) associations and independent organisations of young migrants.
 DBJR is also committed to promoting inclusion in youth associations and making them places where young people take part in democratic life.
 The wide variety of youth associations in existence reflects the broad spectrum of young people's interests and engagement activities: They range from religious, green and cultural associations to young workers and guide/scout associations, humanitarian organisations and migrant youth organisations.
 The DBJR's Main Committee adopted the following position in Berlin on 31 May 2017.